Ramotion/android-ui-animation-components-and-libraries/README.md

 See [LICENSE](./LICENSE) for details.

 ## Get the Showroom App for Android to give it a try
-Try this UI component and more like this in our Android app.
+Try this UI components and more like this in our Android app.
 Contact us if interested.

 <a href="https://play.google.com/store/apps/details?id=com.ramotion.showroom" >
 <img src="https://github.com/Ramotion/android-ui-animation-components-libraries/blob/master/gifs/google_badge.png" width="114" height="34"></a>